Manzanita Freaky Facts, Weird Science on N. Oregon Coast

 On somewhat infrequent occasions, you may get lucky and spot the glowing sand phenomenon at night on the beaches of Manzanita.
 Being so dark, it's easier to see it here than many other beaches along the Oregon coast.
 (Above: a different kind of glow over Nehalem Bay as a fog layer hangs just above it at night).

 But did you know Nehalem Bay can glow too?
+You can see video of this here

 This exciting event is caused by bioluminescent creatures called dinoflagellates, which are microorganisms related to algae and plankton which give off light like fireflies.
 If there's a lot of them in the area, they hit the Nehalem Bay and nearby rivers.
 Dip your hand into the bay from a dock and you may see an eerie, ghostlike blue glowing trail behind your hand.